syedhussim/php-sapb1-v2/README.md

 # SAPb1 (Version 2)
 A simple and easy to use PHP library for SAP Business One Service Layer API.
+This documentation is also available at https://youtu.be/ADnmzLQ4ifU

 ## Usage
 Create an array to store your SAP Business One Service Layer configuration details.